audio-lab/contributing/README.md

 * `sound-*` packages relate to sound producing side of code, unlike `audio-*`, which are focused on technical side.
 E. g. `sound-bird` etc.

 Of course there are exceptions.

+## Workflow

+Stick to PRs workflow and all fine.